‘The Originals’ Season 5 Episode 1 And 2 Synopses Revealed

 Meanwhile, in other The Originals Season 5, Episode 1 events, Freya will feel the guilt for being unable to reunite the rest of her family.
 Hence, this will take its toll on her and her happiness with Keelin (Christina Moses).
 Rebekah (Claire Holt), alternatively, will have a hard time to be fully committed to Marcel (Charles Michael Davis).

 Additionally, the much-awaited reunion of Klaus and Caroline (Candice King) will finally happen in The Originals Season 5, Episode 1.
-As Klaus feels the sadness of not having Elijah (Daniel Gillies) by his side, he will end up going wreaking havoc all over Europe that will surprisingly lead him to Caroline.
+As Klaus feels the sadness of not having Elijah (Daniel Gillies) by his side, he will end up wreaking havoc all over Europe that will surprisingly lead him to Caroline.
 “Where You Left Your Heart” also stars Yusuf Gatewood and Steven Krueger.
 It is directed by Lance Anderson and written by Marguerite MacIntyre.

 On the other hand, The Originals Season 5, Episode 2, titled “One Wrong Turn on Bourbon,” will show Klaus’ return to the New Orleans.
 There will be a mysterious disappearance that brings Joseph Morgan’s character back to the city.
 With that, Hope is looking forward to seeing and reuniting with her father again.